ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

   : RateLimit fields are not meant to support
     authorization or other kinds of access controls.

-  Throttling scope:
-  : This specification does not cover the throttling scope,
-    that may be the given resource-target, its parent path or the whole Origin (see Section 7 of {{!RFC6454}}).

   Response status code:
   : RateLimit fields may be returned in both
     successful (see Section 15.3 of {{SEMANTICS}}) and non-successful responses.